Sumac (Rhus coriaria)

-Sumac has an tangy, pleasant, citrus fruit flavor.
-Sumac has the ability to bring out the flavors of the food to which it is added, much as salt does.
+Sumac has an tangy, pleasant, citrus fruit flavour.
+Sumac has the ability to bring out the flavours of the food to which it is added, much as salt does.

 Sumac is only slightly aromatic; the taste is pleasantly tart, fruity, and astringent.